-Import a CSR response to replace the self-signed certificate in a key pair.
+Import a certificate signing request (CSR) response to replace the self-signed certificate in a key pair.

 Before you import the CSR response, import the signing certificate authority (CA) certificate into PingAccess and add it to a Trusted Certificate Group.